dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 {{< /tab >}}
 {{< /tabs >}}

-Use the dfuse client with GraphQL query and set our transaction hash as a variable
+Use the dfuse client with GraphQL query and set our transaction hash as a variable.

 {{< tabs "fetch-transaction-func-setup">}}
 {{< tab title="src/App.js" lang="javascript" >}}